This year's selection for SMU's Common Reading program is We Need New Names, a widely praised novel by University alumna NoViolet Bulawayo.

 Established when the first classes convened in 1915, the Faculty Senate continues to play a vital role in furthering SMU's dedication to teaching and open inquiry.

-Jim Hopkins, Altshuler Distinguished Teaching Professor in the History Department of Dedman College, is an example of SMU’s exemplary dedication of faculty to undergraduate education–one of the many things that [...]
+Jim Hopkins, Altshuler Distinguished Teaching Professor in the History Department of Dedman College, is an example of SMU’s exemplary dedication of faculty to undergraduate education–one of the many things that attracted both of us to SMU.
+Compared to friends and [...]

 History Professor, William P. Clements Department of History